A NSW Government website

 Find out which licence you need and how to apply for a licence to pick and sell cut-flowers and foliage from wild or cultivate protected plants.

 No matter what licence you’re applying for, you’ll need to read and be sure you can comply with the conditions of your licence.
-It is an offence under the BC Act to breach a condition of a licence.
+It is an offence under the Biodiversity Conservation Act to breach a condition of a licence.

 Licence requirements

-Protected plant species that require a licence to be picked or cultivated as cut flowers or foliage are listed in Part 1 of Schedule 6 of the BC Act.
+Protected plant species that require a licence to be picked or cultivated as cut flowers or foliage are listed in Part 1 of Schedule 6 of the Biodiversity Conservation Act.

 The species listed in Part 1 of Schedule 6 are divided into 4 groups.
 These groups have different licensing, tagging and monitoring requirements.